duckietown/book-opmanual-duckiebot/src/learning_experiences/introduction-to-learning-experiences.md

 Then you can look at what's happening by looking through the "novnc" browser at http://localhost:8087 .

 If you are running an exercise with a ROS-based baseline, you can use all of the existing ROS tools from this browser desktop.
-For example,
-open up the `rqt_image_view`, resize it, and choose `/agent/camera_node/image/compressed` in the dropdown.
+For example, open up the `rqt_image_view`, resize it, and choose `/agent/camera_node/image/compressed` in the dropdown.
 You should see the image from the robot in the simulator.

-You might want to launch a virtual joystick by opening a terminal and doing:
+You may want to launch a virtual joystick by opening a terminal and doing:

     dt-launcher-joystick

 If you are running the `duckietown_baseline`, by default the duckiebot is in joystick control mode, so you can freely drive it around.
 You can also set it to `LANE FOLLOWING` mode by pushing the `a` button when you have the virtual joystick active.
 If you do so you will see the robot move forward slowly and never turn.

-You might also explore the other outputs that you can look at in `rqt_image_view`.
+You may also explore the other outputs that you can look at in `rqt_image_view`.

 Also useful are some debugging outputs that are published and visualized in `RViz`.
 You can open `RViz` through the terminal in the `novnc` desktop by typing: